 Christopher’s essays on art, ecology, and natural history are published in books, art and culture magazines, and online journals, as well as on his award-winning blog, Hungry Hyaena.
 He has lectured in undergraduate and graduate art programs about art’s relationship to ethics, ecology, and society, and he also works as a part-time laboratory administrator for the Howard Hughes Medical Institute at the University of California, San Francisco.

-Georgeann Sack (Associate Content Producer) is a postdoc in Marla Feller’s laboratory at UC Berkeley, where she studies the development of neural circuits required for vision and the interactions between neurons and the elusive glial cell.
-She is also Outreach Director for the Berkeley Science Review and she has presented or performed in two BAASICS programs.
+Georgeann Sack (Associate Content Producer) Before becoming the Executive Director of the Helen Wills Neuroscience Institute at UC Berkeley, Georgeann worked as a postdoc in Marla Feller’s laboratory at UC Berkeley, where she studied the development of neural circuits required for vision and neuronal interactions with the elusive glial cell.
 You can learn more about Georgeann on Twitter: @ActiveScientist.